moq-wg/moq-transport/draft-ietf-moq-transport.md

 {{send-order}} or priority {{ordering-by-priorities}} value.

 * Object Forwarding Preference: An enumeration indicating how a sender sends an object.
-The preferences are Track, Group, Object, Priority and Datagram.
+The preferences are Track, Group, and Object.
 An Object MUST be sent according to its `Object Forwarding Preference`, described below.

 * Object Payload: An opaque payload intended for the consumer and SHOULD NOT be processed by a relay.